Namratha-1911/Aws_deployment_using_ansible/README.md

 Requirements
 ------------
-Install botocore and boto 3 to run this role
+Install boto, core and boto 3 to run this role

 Role Variables
 --------------